-- 1. The administration costs of the estate or trust (the total of lines 12, 14, and 15a to the extent they are costs incurred in the administration of the estate or trust) that wouldn't have been incurred if the property were not held by the estate or trust; - 2.
+- 1. The administration costs of the estate or trust (the total of lines 12, 14, and 15a to the extent they are costs incurred in the administration of the estate or trust) that wouldn't have been incurred if the property were not held by the estate or trust: - 2.
 The income distribution deduction (line 18); - 3.
-The amount of the exemption (line 21);
+The amount of the exemption (line 20);

-4. The net operating loss deduction (NOLD) claimed on line 15b.
+- The domestic production activities deduction claimed on line 15a; and - 5.
+The net operating loss deduction (NOLD) claimed on line 15b.

 Electing small business trust (ESBT).
-Compute the AGI of the S portion of an ESBT in the same manner as an individual taxpayer, except that administration costs allocable to the S portion (to the extent they are costs incurred in the administration of the trust that wouldn't have been incurred if the property were not held by the estate or trust) shall be deducted in arriving at AGI.
+Compute the AGI of the S portion of an ESBT in the same manner as an individual taxpayer, except that administration costs allocable to the S portion (to the extent they are costs incurred in the administration of the trust that wouldn't have been incurred if the property were not held by the estate or trust) shall be deducted in arriving at AGI